-Spider plants are like a profusion of graceful,and easy liveliness.
+Spider plants are like a profusion of graceful and easy liveliness.
 They love to extend that liveliness with arching stalks that first produce white flowers and then new young plants that will begin growing at the tips of the stalks.
 It is easy to imagine them as small spiders or small airplanes.
 They are also known in some parts of the world as Airplane plants.

 There is a more common species that has yellowish-white center stripes known as Chlorophytum cosmosum "Vittatum".
-There are two other Spider plant species that should be easy to find: one with a solid green leaf and one with a predominantly white with a minimum of green in the leaf, are also readily available.
+There are two other Spider plant species that should be easy to find: one with a solid green leaf and one with a leaf that is predominantly white with a minimum of green color in the leaf.
 Fortunately, they are quite easy to grow.

 You will often find them sold as hanging baskets.That is so their new "babies" can grow freely.
 They have been a houseplant favorite for over a century.
 They are quite easy to grow and great for a beginner.
 Their whimsical appearance and tolerance to survive even with some neglect have made them a perennial favorite.

 It's been proven that plants do clean the air and some appear to be more effective than others.
-Spider plants, also called Airplane Plants or Green Lily, are high on the list of air cleaners.
+Spider plants or Airplane Plants are high on the list of air cleaners.

 - Put your Spider plant in bright indirect light to some direct sun.
 Full afternoon sun may be too strong but full morning sun would be great.
-The solid green leafed spider plant tolerates lower light than the other species.
+The solid green-leafed spider plant tolerates lower light than the other species.
 It has more chlorophyll to make food.

 - Plants in a 6" (15cm) pot will use about 1/2 pint (1/4 liter) of water when necessary. ater thoroughly when the soil is good and dry just below the soil surface.

 - Fertilize regularly.